-The Kennedy Experience begins with challenging academics that will prepare students for success in college and life.
-Our programs encourage students to think critically, to challenge conventional wisdom, to create, to invent and to imagine.
+The Kennedy Experience begins with challenging academics that will prepare your child for success in college and life.
+Our programs will encourage your child to think critically, to challenge conventional wisdom, to create, to invent and to imagine.
 Over 90% of our graduates consistently continue their education at universities and colleges.
-At every level, our classes remain small allowing our teachers to give students the attention they need.
-Add in the fact that the technology available to our students is constantly improving, and you can see what sets Kennedy Academics apart.
+At every level, our classes remain small allowing our teachers to give your child the attention they deserve.
+Add in the fact that the technology available to your child is constantly improving, and you can see what sets Kennedy Academics apart.

 Along with teaching Catholic principles and an appreciation for all the gifts God gives us, the kindergarten curriculum promotes creative thinking and problem solving, builds self-confidence, and enhances socialization skills.

 The curriculum utilizes creative play, including games, group activities, and age-appropriate computer programs to increase retention and make learning fun.
 We also employ differentiated learning strategies that allow your child to progress at his or her own pace.